tksfz/play-websocket-echo/README.md

-Play Framework WebSockets Echo Example for Play
+Play Framework WebSockets Echo Example
 =====================================

 Example code for a tutorial at blog.tksfz.org